 Please note that, since December 2021, we have ceased collecting wastewater data.
 This site is still up for historical interest (and all the data is still available for download), but information here is obviously not current.

-This dashboard is designed to give State and local officials situational awareness on the potential prevalence of COVID-19 around the State, as measured in wastewater and modeled statistically.
+This dashboard is designed to give State and local officials situational awareness on trends of COVID-19 around the State, as measured in wastewater and modeled statistically.
 The primary outcome of interest displayed here is the estimated average number of viral copies per person in each community, measured on a logarithmic scale.
 This measurement is most useful as a proxy to illustrate trends we see across locations and over time, but has its issues, particularly as new variants with higher average viral loads are beginning to dominate.

 If you're interested in the raw (and live) lab data itself, you can click here to download.